Nakivubo Channel: Flooding and Urban Challenges

 Kampala experiences recurrent flooding, particularly during periods of intense rainfall.
 Blocked inlets, undersized culverts, illegal dumping and encroachment have repeatedly been cited in government and World Bank assessments as major contributors to drainage failures.
 Major floods in 2019, 2023 and 2025 caused extensive damage to businesses and public infrastructure, reinforcing public debate over the adequacy of the city’s stormwater systems.

 The channel has also been associated with public health risks, including contamination from plastics, faecal matter and industrial waste.
 Its open nature has raised security concerns, with reports of the channel being used as a hiding place for petty criminals.

 Stadium Redevelopment and Renewed Attention (2024–2025)

 The redevelopment of Nakivubo War Memorial Stadium in 2024 brought renewed scrutiny to the condition of the channel.
-Inspections by the Confederation of African Football (CAF), FUFA and FIFA found the upgraded stadium structurally compliant but highlighted significant deficiencies in the surrounding environment, including exposed drainage, waste accumulation and unsafe access routes.
+Inspections by the Confederation of African Football (CAF), FUFA and FIFA ahead of preparations for the CAF 2027 found the upgraded stadium structurally suitable for hosting matches, but identified major deficiencies in the surrounding environment, including exposed drainage channels, waste accumulation, and unsafe access routes.

 Following these findings, drainage clearance and desilting works were initiated around the stadium area, improving water flow in the short term.
 The condition of the channel was subsequently identified as a key issue in Uganda’s preparations for co-hosting the 2027 Africa Cup of Nations.